BenceLovas/beo-surface/README.md

 - order skill in addition order
 - Add skill addition to employee addition

+- skill list for emp. floats up - drops wide shadow
+- show 'Select Skills' text on first open
+- rotate chevron on open
+- '+' and '-' are not aligned vertically

 - should be able to rank employee's skills

+- show skill rank next to emp's skill list names  like: 1 | skill bla

 - add a little color to the page (try adding color to '+' and '-' signs and chevron)
 - when chevron is pressed (skills are expanded on a user row) it should glow a little, or like a background light with negative box shadow